monero-project/kovri/README.md

 - Non-technical users should download the binaries/installer from the Downloads section below
 - Do *not* use the zip file from github: do a recursive clone only

-1. Install dependencies as described in the [documentation](https://github.com/monero-project/kovri-docs/tree/master/i18n)
+1. See the build instructions below (within this file)
 2. `$ git clone --recursive https://github.com/monero-project/kovri && cd kovri/ && make && make install`
-3. [Read the user-guide](https://github.com/monero-project/kovri-docs/tree/master/i18n) in your language of choice
+3. Read [the various guides](https://github.com/monero-project/kovri-docs/tree/master/i18n) in your language of choice

 ## Downloads